chris-copleston/4dprime-website/src/pages/privacy.md

 We do embed YouTube videos that may use cookies and local or session storage, if you choose to play them.
 For more information, see the <a href="https://youtube.com" target="blank">YouTube</a> website.

-If you book an appointment to chat with us, we use <a href="https://calendly.com" target="blank">calendly.com</a> so you can easily schedule a time we are available.
+If you book an appointment with us, we use Calendly so you can easily schedule a time we are available.
 Calendly may use cookies and local or session storage for this service to work.
-Please see their website for more information.
+Please see the <a href="https://calendly.com" target="blank">calendly.com</a> website for more information.

 We also process information you opt to give us on the contact form, so we can respond to your request and help you.